MuntasirSZN/fetchttp/CONTRIBUTING.md

-# Contributing to fetch-rs
+# Contributing to fetchttp

-Thank you for considering contributing to fetch-rs!
+Thank you for considering contributing to fetchttp!
 This document provides guidelines for contributing to the project.

 ## 🚀 Getting Started